CLI Overview

 Common Loop

-Most workflows follow the same shape: authenticate, inspect state, discover markets, quote, optionally execute, then verify with trade history.
+Most workflows follow the same shape: authenticate, inspect portfolio and notification state, discover markets, quote, prepare a Prediction Memo, optionally execute, then verify with trade history.

 Command Areas